What is Kyleena and how is it used?

 - Life-threatening infection.
 Life-threatening infection can occur within the first few days after Kyleena is placed.
 Call your healthcare provider immediately if you develop severe pain or fever shortly after Kyleena is placed.

-Tell your healthcare provider right away if you have any of these signs of PID: long-lasting or heavy bleeding, unusual vaginal discharge, low abdominal (stomach area) pain, painful sex, chills, or fever.
+Tell your healthcare provider right away if you have any of these signs of PID: longlasting or heavy bleeding, unusual vaginal discharge, low abdominal (stomach area) pain, painful sex, chills, fever, genital lesions or sores.

 - Perforation.
-Kyleena may become attached to (embedded) or go through the wall of the uterus.
+Kyleena may go into the wall of the uterus (become embedded) or go through the wall of the uterus.
 This is called perforation.
 If this occurs, Kyleena may no longer prevent pregnancy.
-If perforation occurs, Kyleena may move outside the uterus and can cause internal scarring, infection, or damage to other organs.
-You may need surgery to have Kyleena removed.
-The risk of perforation is increased when Kyleena is placed in breastfeeding women.
+If perforation occurs, Kyleena may move outside the uterus and can cause internal scarring, infection, or damage to other organs, and you may need surgery to have Kyleena removed.
+Excessive pain or vaginal bleeding during placement of Kyleena, pain or bleeding that gets worse after placement, or not being able to feel the threads may happen with perforation.
+The risk of perforation is increased if Kyleena is inserted while you are breastfeeding.

 Common side effects of Kyleena include: